Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

 Table~\ref{tab:video} shows the cross-dataset evaluation results in video-level AUC.
 Following previous works~\cite{cfm}, the evaluation is performed on CDF-v2, DFDC, DFDCP, DFD and WDF datasets.
 The top section presents video-based methods and the bottom section corresponds to frame-based methods\footnote{Since several frame-based methods only report either frame-level AUC or video-level AUC, the included methods in Table~\ref{tab:frame} and Table~\ref{tab:video} (bottom section) are not fully consistent.}.
-Note that SeeABLE~\cite{SeeABLE}, SBI~\cite{sbi} and LAA-NET~\cite{laa-net} are trained on the custom dataset, while others are trained on FF++ c23 set.
-Our ForAda significantly outperforms others on all datasets, improving AUC by $\bm{0.3\%}, \bm{8.7\%}, \bm{5.3\%}, \bm{1.6\%}$ on CDF-v2, DFDC, DFDCP and DFD respectively.
-These results strongly corroborate the effectiveness of our method in generalizable face forgery detection.
-Furthermore, ForAda++ provides additional improvement with an average of $\bm{1.4\%}$, aligning with the results observed in frame-level setting, further demonstrating its superior generalizability in diverse scenarios.
+Note that SeeABLE~\cite{SeeABLE}, SBI~\cite{sbi} and LAA-NET~\cite{laa-net} are trained on the custom dataset, while others are trained on FF++ c23 set. {Our ForAda achieves substantial performance improvements on most datasets, improving AUC by $\bm{0.3\%}$, $\bm{8.7\%}$, $\bm{5.3\%}$, and $\bm{1.1\%}$ on CDF-v2, DFDC, DFDCP, and DFD, respectively.
+These results demonstrate the effectiveness of our method in generalizable face forgery detection.
+Furthermore, while ForAda++ shows slight performance decreases on certain datasets, it still achieves an additional average improvement of $\bm{1.4\%}$ over ForAda.
+This trend is largely consistent with the observations in the frame-level setting, suggesting that incorporating textual modality tends to be more beneficial for complex forgery scenarios.}

 \textbf{Compared with CLIP-based Methods.} To fully demonstrate the effectiveness of the adapter, we compare our method with CLIP-based methods.
 Table~\ref{tab:clip} shows the comparison results of our method and other CLIP-based methods.
 Note that VLFFD~\cite{vlffd}, CLIPping~\cite{clipping}, and FFAA~\cite{ffaa} are trained on the custom dataset, while the others are trained on FF++ c23 set.
-Except for CLIPping referenced from FFAA, all other results are taken directly from the original papers.
+Except for CLIPping, whose results are taken from FFAA, all other results are taken directly from the original papers.
 Vanilla CLIP refers to the frozen ViT-L/14 model with an additional FC head.
-We can see that our method notably outperforms others on all datasets, improving the performance by {$\bm{0.7\%}, \bm{6.9\%}, \bm{2.4\%}$} on CDF-v2, DFDC, and DFD respectively.
+We can see that our method notably outperforms others on all datasets, improving performance by $\bm{0.7\%}$, $\bm{6.9\%}$, and $\bm{2.4\%}$ on CDF-v2, DFDC, and DFD, respectively.
 It further demonstrates the superiority of the proposed adapter.